gifford-lab/mri-wrapper/README.md

 + `train_trial`: After the best hyper-params are chosen, we will train this number of times and pick the best trial.
 + `debugmode`: The verbosity of log ('NONE'<'INFO'<'DEBUG').
 We recommend 'INFO' in most case.
 + `optimwrt`: Choose the best param and training trial with respect to either accuracy or loss
-+ `outputlayer`: The name of the output blob that will be used as prediction in test phase
++ `outputlayer`: The name of the output layer that will be used as prediction in test phase.

 If you want to  predict on new data with a trained model:
 + `outputlayer`: Same as above.